Zinda Bhaag: Release

 The first look of Zinda Bhaag's trailer was unveiled on 18 June 2013.
 This film was earlier set to release on 6 September.
 Due to a backlog of unreleased films, the release of 'Zinda Bhaag' was postponed.
 It released on 20 September 2013.
 'Zinda Bhaag' had been released in 10 states in the US as well on 18 October 2013.

 Zinda Bhaag screened during the seventh edition of the National Film Development Corporation (NFDC) initiative Film Bazaar, (20 November 2013) in Goa.
 The film also released in India.
 The film arrived at Abu Dhabi Film Festival (24 October – 2 November 2013) and consequently was theatrically released in the UAE.

+Home Media

 It was subsequently released on Netflix in 2015.